-The best RPGs you can play in 2021 with all that time inside
+The best RPGs: The best role-playing games you can play in 2021

-deciding to dedicate your time to a particular video game can be difficult when you’ve got an extensive backlog that just keeps growing.
+deciding to dedicate your time to a particular video game can be difficult when you’ve got an extensive backlog that just keeps growing, but if you want to master the best RPGs in the gaming world, you’re going to need to dedicate a lot of time to the cause.

 - Read more: E3 2021 brought back game demos for good – here are some of the best you can play right now

-It can be even harder when those games are all RPGs with longer campaigns than the average game so that just means deciding on the perfect one can be even more stressful.
+Even if you’ve got a passing interest in the RPG genre, chances are you know how long some of these games can take.
+Whether you’ve got a 100+ hour save in your favourite Final Fantasy or you’ve maxed out every social stat in Persona 4: Golden, you’ve likely done this merry dance before.

-Well, I’ve made that easier for you.
-I’ve cut down that backlog and selected a handful of the best RPGs you can play right now on the last and current generation.
+But, if you’re starting down a backlog and wondering ‘what should I choose to dedicate myself to next?’ you’ve come to the right place.
+We’ve cut down that imposing list of all the best role-playing games you’ve not played and selected a handful of the best RPGs you can play right now – on both the last and current generation.

 These are the RPGs you absolutely have to play.
+And here’s why.

 Final Fantasy 7 Remake Intergrade